 Vegan/Vegetarian: You can sub chicken with cooked tofu, or try our Vegan Orange Chicken

-Ginger– you can substitute fresh ginger with 1/2 tablespoon ground ginger
+Ginger– You can substitute fresh ginger with 1/2 teaspoon ground ginger

 Storing: I keep this healthy orange chicken in the refrigerator for up to 4 days